DTW-DanWard/OctopusDeployUtilities/docs/PropertyWhiteListBlackListConfig.md

 C:\>
 C:\> Set-ODUConfigPropertyBlacklist $HT
-C:\> # note: there could be more properties than these, these are just the ones I've noticed
+C:\> # note: there could be more properties than these, these are just the ones I've noticed C:\> # also: if you want to add the ScopeValue entries to this hashtable, go ahead
 ```